 Practice Listening in Conversational Context

-Easy Informal German Conversation Practice Video
+Listen to my Easy German Conversation Practice Video Playlist.